haskus/haskus-manual/source/eadt/background.rst

 .. code:: haskell

-   data Expr = Expr (ExprF Expr)
+   newtype Expr = Expr (ExprF Expr)

-We can abstract on it to use the same data type for different expression types:
+We can abstract over it to use the same data type for different expression types:

 .. code:: haskell